kushalkolar/MESmerize/README.md

 To install `snapd` on other distros please see: [https://docs.snapcraft.io/installing-snapd](https://docs.snapcraft.io/installing-snapd).

 The snap has been tested to work on Ubuntu 18.04, Debian 9 (Stretch) and Fedora 29.

-Mesmerize is experimental and we are working on increasing test coverage, however it has already been used extensively in our lab and is under active development.

 For other installation methods please see the docs.